 Like many other instruments which are produced from Martin that fall into the affordable range of acoustics this guitar too features a neck that is made from rust birch laminate, which gives you a wonderful feel on the hands along with 20 frets.

 As we mentioned in our Little Martin LX1E review, this guitar looks great and beautiful and feels like a quality instrument.
 Soundwise this martin produces a great powerful projection of sound quality and you can play it for a great amount of time and it still stays in tune.

 This is it.
-The guitars listed above are the best travel acoustic guitars rated from the people who like to travel and like to take their guitars with them everywhere they go.
-There we talked about different things or different pros and cons of guitars, regarding the price and their quality.
-Whether you decide to buy one of these guitars is all up to you, I’d advise you to see a couple of videos about each guitar separately before buying it since there you can see their actual size or hear their genuine sound.
+The guitars listed above are the most popular options which are rated from the people who like to travel and like to take their guitars with them everywhere they go.
+There we talked about different things or different pros and cons of acoustic guitars, regarding the price and their quality.
+Whether you decide to buy one of these guitars is all up to you, I’d advise you to see a couple of videos about each traveler guitar separately before buying it since there you can see their actual size or hear their genuine sound.

-This article was meant to be an inspiration for everyone who’s ever thought of buying or has considered to buy a traveling guitar.
-So with small words, these are the best guitars you can buy and you can use while traveling, they are very durable and are not so prone to being breakable unless you slam it hard to the wall or throw it from a 2 story building into the ground.
+This article was meant to be an inspiration for everyone who’s ever thought of buying or has considered buying a traveling guitar.
+So with small words, these are the best travel guitars you can buy and you can use while you’re on the road.
+They are very durable and are not so prone to being breakable unless you slam it hard to the wall or throw it from a 2 story building into the ground.

 These guitars are specifically designed to be part of your travels and allow you to produce your unique style of music everywhere you go.
-So we hope we gave you a glimpse of best traveling guitars and you have gained some knowledge from this article to make a somewhat more informed decision, or just narrow down your options.
-So good luck with your next traveling guitar and remember to always keep your beloved instrument safe.
+So we hope we gave you a glimpse of the top choices and you have gained some knowledge from this article to make a somewhat more informed decision, or just narrow down your options.
+So good luck with your next traveler guitar and remember to always keep your beloved instrument safe.